 Muzzles can help significantly with training.
 When you first take a greyhound into your home, they may not be aware of home etiquette.

 They’ll have likely lived in a kennel for their entire lives until this point if they’re a retired racer.
 In this former life, certain behaviors will have been acceptable, which you might need to stop.

 Muzzling your dog during training will help develop that respect between you and them and allow them to see you as the pack’s alpha.

 Introducing your greyhound to other pets in the household could be tricky.
 Although greyhounds are generally friendly with other dogs, you could have initial teething problems if you have a small dog or cat.

-Based on their instincts, your greyhound is likely to see them as prey rather than their family at first.
+Based on their instincts, your greyhound will likely see them as prey rather than their family.
 Having a muzzle safeguards against accidents if your greyhound feels the need to chase your cat.

 Do Greyhounds Have to Wear Muzzles in Public?